Nuclei-Software/nuclei-sdk/doc/source/design/soc/evalsoc.rst

     Nuclei CPU IP now with iregion feature will use totally new evaluation SoC, this SoC is different from previous Demo SoC, please take care.

+    Nuclei DemoSoC is now removed in 0.5.0 release, and please use evalsoc now.

 Nuclei Eval SoC is an evaluation FPGA SoC from Nuclei for customer to evaluate Nuclei RISC-V Process Core.